-Georgia continues to be in the bottom tier of states providing vital funding to reduce tobacco use.
-Georgia's state tobacco prevention program and quit line run on little state funding compared to previous years.
-Georgia ranks 48th out of 50 states in the amount cigarettes are taxed at.
-Georgia's cigarette tax is 37 cents per pack; the national state average was $1.65 per pack in September 2016.
-During 2016, there was interest in including a tobacco tax increase in proposed tax reform legislation, and legislation proposed to exempt military retirement income from state taxes with an offset from a small cigarette tax increase.
-Neither proposal made it through the committee process.
+Georgia has, for several years now, been in the bottom tier of states providing vital funding to reduce tobacco use.
+Georgia's state tobacco prevention program and quitline run on little state funding compared to previous years when tobacco Master Settlement Agreement dollars first came into the state.
+Georgia ranks 48th out of 50 states in the amount of taxes levied on cigarettes.
+Georgia's cigarette tax is 37 cents per pack; the national state average is $1.71 per pack.
+Despite a growing population with increasing health needs, state leaders have repeatedly overlooked a tobacco tax increase as a source of funds to meet these challenges and reduce smoking rates.

-In September 2016, Hartsfield-Jackson International Airport announced they would convert their 'smoking rooms' into cigar bars requiring patrons to pay to smoke in the bars, and potentially exposing the rest of the traveling public to secondhand smoke.
-As of October 1, 2016, Americans for Non-Smokers Rights reported 29 of the top 35 U.S. airports were 100 percent smokefree indoors, so this action is a major step backward.
-Los Angeles International, Chicago O'Hare and many other large, busy airports provide a smokefree environment for their passengers.
+In 2016, Hartsfield-Jackson International Airport announced they would convert their 'smoking rooms' into cigar bars requiring patrons to pay to smoke in the bars, and potentially exposing the rest of the traveling public to secondhand smoke.
+Legislation to authorize the contract was held in the Atlanta City Council Transportation Committee in 2017 but never acted upon.

-One of the most important moves the Georgia Legislature could make would be to increase funding for state tobacco prevention programs.
+The Georgia Legislature should make increased funding for state tobacco prevention programs and Georgia's Quitline a priority in the 2018 legislative session.
 Adequately funded state programs that prevent kids from smoking and help smokers quit are proven to save lives and money.
-Few elected officials know that the state's tobacco prevention program receives little state funding from the Tobacco Master Settlement Agreement.
-The American Lung Association in Georgia and tobacco control supporters will seek to educate General Assembly members on the benefits of this change in 2017.
-At the local level, supporters continue to call for strong local smokefree ordinances especially in the metro Atlanta area.
+Few elected officials know that the state's tobacco prevention program receives little state funding from the tobacco Master Settlement Agreement.
+The American Lung Association in Georgia and tobacco control supporters will continue to educate General Assembly members on the benefits of this change in 2018.
+At the local level, we will continue to call for strong local smokefree ordinances.